VAT

 In the simple example below, you can see that the total VAT due in box one of the VAT return has a ‘link’ to the sales list.

-A VAT return must be submitted using MTD compatible software.
-Most accounting software can be used for submitting MTD return or, bridging software can be used to submit a return using an Excel spreadsheet.
+A VAT return must be submitted using MTD-compatible software.
+Most accounting software can be used for submitting MTD returns or, bridging software can be used to submit a return using an Excel spreadsheet.

 You can also link the above to your government gateway and, once you’re happy with your VAT return, submit it directly to HMRC by the click of a button.